adamant/adamant.language.reference/ideas.md

 ## `var` is `mut` for Value Types

 Currently, `var` and `mut` have distinct meaning for value types.
 It is assumed this will be needed to implement certain pseudo references.
-However, that may not be the case.
-If it is not, it would simplify things to type the mutability of value types to the `var` keyword and not use `mut` when referring to them.
-Logically it seems if you can assign a new value you should be able to mutate the value and vice versa.
-This may also mean that `var` should be used instead of `mut` in `mut struct`
+Also, on struct constructors it makes sense to have a `ref mut self` parameter.
+However, perhaps using `var` should always imply `mut` for mutable structs.
+Logically it seems if you can assign a new value you should be able to mutate the value.

 ## Owned borrows